-- d as the customer of the financial services be established to provide for one or more of Product/service Intermediaries who may be considered as the customer Investment of life company funds to back the company's policyholder liabilities where the life company opens an account.
+222. For an intermediary to be considered as the customer of the financial services business, a business relationship must be established to provide for one or more of the following products and services: Product/service Intermediaries who may be considered as the customer Investment of life company funds to back the company's policyholder liabilities where the life company opens an account.
 If the account has a policy identifier then the bank must require an undertaking to be given by the life company that they are the legal and beneficial owner of the funds and that the policyholder has not been led to believe that he has rights over a bank account in Guernsey.
 The life company.
 The offering of insurance products to another regulated financial services business by a Guernsey licensed insurer, as part of its relationship falling within the scope of the Insurance Law The regulated financial services business.